-Low-dose anticoagulation therapy used with new design mechanical heart valve lowers bleeding riskMay 6th, 2013 in Cardiology /
+Low-dose anticoagulation therapy used with new design mechanical heart valve lowers bleeding riskMay 6, 2013 in Medicine & Health / Cardiology

 For more than 40 years, patients under 65 years of age requiring heart valve replacement have had to choose between a mechanical valve that offers life-long durability but requires aggressive warfarin anticoagulation or a biological (cow or pig) valve that will wear out in 10-20 years but does not require anticoagulation.
 Aggressive warfarin anticoagulation is accompanied by significant annual risk of bleeding, while inadequate anticoagulation of a mechanical artificial valve has been associated with high risk of clotting problems that can cause strokes.